The work healthcare runs on

 Submit

 Clean claim out.
-Every payer, every payer-specific rule respected.
+Every payer rule respected.

 Days later